silasmontgomery/qbittomatic/readme.md

 # qBittomatic
-### A web application for finding, managing, and moving torrents.
+### A web application for finding and managing torrents.

 ## Security Vulnerabilities